My Grandson, who's 22 has Autism and learning disabilities. He went to a special school until the age of 18 and had a statement.

 The EHC needs assessment is the process for the Local Authority(LA) to establish your son’s needs and the provision he will require.
 The whole process of EHC needs assessment and EHC plan development, from the point when an assessment is requested (or a child or young person is brought to the local authority’s attention) until the final EHC plan is issued, must take no more than 20 weeks.

-IPSEA have a produced a model letter, which you can access here to request the EHC assessment.
+IPSEA have a produced a model letter, to request the EHC assessment.
 Ensure you ask in writing and keep a copy of your letter.
 Make a note of the six-week deadline for the LA’s reply.